AldieNightStar/go_dj/README.md

 		})
 	})

-        // Provide Math from Container
+        // Provide Math from the Container
-	math, _ := c.Provide("math")
-	m := math.(Math)
+	math, _ := c.Provide("math") // Can return error when item is not available or dependencies are unmet m := math.(Math)

-        // Do some operations with Math object a, b := m()
+        // Do some operations with the Math object a, b := m()
 	fmt.Printf("%d %d\n", a, b)
 }